-Fort Myers and Sanibel Island was such an amazing trip and just goes to show you don’t have to go far to have a great time!
+Fort Myers and Sanibel Island was such an amazing trip and just goes to show you don’t have to go far from home to have a great time!
 Looking for additional resources for planning your trip?
-Check out the official website of Fort Myers and Sanibel Island for help planning your trip and to access special deals!
+Check out the official website of Fort Myers and Sanibel Island!
+Did you find this post helpful?
+Please share it!

 The Traveling Child is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.